fedorkage/Katawa-Shoujo-Portmaster/README.md

 ## ❯ Notes

 This port is based on:
-- The Ren'Py 8.0.3 version of Katawa Shoujo by [gcammisa](https://github.com/gcammisa/KatawaShoujo-RenPy8)  (you need to download game files from his repo and put the "game" folder into "katawashoujo" folder).
+- The Ren'Py 8.0.3 version of Katawa Shoujo by [gcammisa](https://github.com/gcammisa/KatawaShoujo-RenPy8).
 - The PortMaster version of *Milk inside a bag of milk inside a bag of milk*
 - IMPORTANT: files from "game" folder are not the original game assets. it's just russian translate files compatible with this game version.